BPC-157: Overview of Published Preclinical Research

-Key Directions Reported in Preclinical Studies
+Research Directions Reported in Preclinical Models

-Mechanistic Notes (In-Vitro)
+Mechanistic Observations (In-Vitro)

-| Focus | Model | Observation |
+| Focus | Model | Reported Observation |

 |---|---|---|

-| GHR expression | Tendon fibroblasts (in vitro) | Reported dose/time-dependent upregulation (mRNA & protein). |
+| GHR expression | Tendon fibroblasts (in vitro) | Changes in mRNA and protein expression under defined conditions. |

 Explore BPC-157 for Research